Vivianwcao/ELM-OLAP-Data-Pipeline/README.md

 * Which wells were completed versus those with outstanding work?

-To answer these questions and perform proper OLAP analysis across this dataset, opening 750 spreadsheets one by one by hand was functionally impossible.
-A scalable analysis process was therefore required to consolidate the data into reports comparing actual costs with original budgets and providing contractor-level breakdowns.
-These reports allow ELM to evaluate performance across wells, identify cost and operational trends, and make better business decisions that affect job profitability and future planning.
-They also provide buyers such as Harvest Operations with transparent project reporting, helping demonstrate the value of ELM's services and justify its management fee on each job.
+Answering these questions meant opening hundreds of workbooks one at a time, which was not practical.
+ELM needed a way to consolidate the data into a searchable dataset so project managers could compare budgets, contractor costs, operational issues, and well completion status across the entire portfolio.

 ---

 ## Solution & Results

-I designed and built an event driven Medallion Data Lakehouse on AWS using Python 3.13, Docker, and AWS SAM defined in a unified SAM template YAML file.
-The pipeline automatically ingests raw workbooks from Google Drive, parses visual spreadsheet layouts using `openpyxl`, extracts unstructured engineering context using Claude Haiku on Bedrock, and delivers clean datasets to Athena and QuickSight.
+I built an event driven Medallion Data Lakehouse on AWS using Python 3.13, Docker, and AWS SAM.
+The pipeline automatically ingests Excel workbooks from Google Drive, parses visual spreadsheet layouts with `openpyxl`, extracts engineering context using Claude Haiku on Amazon Bedrock, and loads clean Parquet datasets into Athena for reporting in QuickSight.

 ### Key Results

 * **Complete Portfolio Visibility:** Transformed 750 isolated Excel files into a centralized OLAP data lakehouse, enabling instant portfolio wide cost and regulatory reporting.

-* **Automated Budget Reconciliation:** Enabled precise tracking of actual spend versus original authorization budgets across all contractors, protecting ELM's management fee justification.
+* **Budget vs Actual Cost Reporting:** Enabled precise tracking of actual spend versus original authorization budgets across all contractors, protecting ELM's management fee justification.

 * **AI Powered Compliance Extraction:** Extracted critical downhole pressure test outcomes and regulatory numbers from unstructured daily field notes using Claude Haiku on AWS Bedrock.